Barbara Błyskal1, Anna Lenart-Boroń2, Piotr Boroń3

 Introduction

 All kinds of materials, exposed temporarily or permanently to moist conditions, are subject to microbial deterioration.
 A material infection may occur in a production process, arise during use, transportation or storage.
 Due to their physiology and adaptation abilities, actinomycetes pose a particular threat to diverse materials.
-These Gram-positive, filamentous bacteria characterised by a high (57 – 75%) G+C content in their DNA, form a ubiquitous group of prokaryotic organisms.
+These Gram-positive, filamentous bacteria characterised by a high (57–75%) G+C content in their DNA, form a ubiquitous group of prokaryotic organisms.
 Actinobacteria have an unparalleled ability to produce a vast variety of secondary metabolites, such as: extracellular enzymes, pigments and terpenes.
-They possess unique abilities to utilize complex and recalcitrant biopolymers such as: cellulose, keratin, chitin, pectin, starch, elastin and lignocellulose [1, 2].
+They possess unique abilities to utilize complex and recalcitrant biopolymers such as: cellulose, keratin, chitin, pectin, starch, elastin and lignocellulose.1,2

 Actinomycetes taxonomy is very complex.
 The traditional identification approach includes microscopic techniques and biochemical tests and it has always been considered difficult and time-consuming, requiring a series of costly and specialized tests.
 Apart from this, classical methods, when used alone, may give ambiguous results and identification is mainly limited to the genus level.
 To increase the accuracy of the results, a variety of alternative approaches are applied.
 They include molecular biology techniques, such as 16S rRNA gene sequencing.
 This tool, apart from being widely used to determine microorganisms’ taxonomic position and to identify new taxa, has also been used to confirm the morphological and biochemical identification results.
 Nevertheless, despite its specificity, 16S rRNA gene sequencing is still laborious and costly, among other limitations.
-Recently, Matrix-Assisted Laser Desorption Ionization Time-Of-Flight Mass Spectrometry (MALDI-TOF MS) has emerged as a rapid and cost-effective tool for the identification of microorganisms at the species level [3, 4].
-This technique has been used both for the routine clinical diagnosis of human pathogens [5] as well as for the identification of environmental microorganisms [6].
-It has also been applied to identify fastidious, difficult-to-culture and slow-growing organisms [7].
-The identification is based on the comparison of species specific protein spectra (molecular fingerprint) to a reference spectra database.
+Recently, Matrix-Assisted Laser Desorption Ionization Time-Of-Flight Mass Spectrometry (MALDI-TOF MS) has emerged as a rapid and cost-effective tool for the identification of microorganisms at the species level.3,4 This technique has been used both for the routine clinical diagnosis of human pathogens5 as well as for the identification of environmental microorganisms.6 It has also been applied to identify fastidious, difficult-to-culture and slow-growing organisms.7 The identification is based on the comparison of species specific protein spectra (molecular fingerprint) to a reference spectra database.

 The main objective of the study is to identify actinomycetes isolated from various historic and contemporary materials, including textiles, parchment and ceramics.
 Strengths and weaknesses of approaches that have been chosen for actinomycetes taxonomic studies are described.
 Species potentially most destructive to various materials are also indicated.

-Material and Methods
+Materials and Methods

 Isolation of actinomycetes